 The Club is aware that it is an integral part of the local community and will always ensure that it’s resources and facilities are highly accessible to all.
 The Community Team based at the Alexandra Soccer Centre in Shavington exists to provide a non-discriminatory program, which will develop local youngsters; harbour local talent and promote healthy lifestyles.

-Crewe Alexandra FC undertakes and adheres to a strict data protection policy to ensure the security details of supporters and customers of the club.
+The Football Club is registered under the Data Protection Act, 1998 and undertakes and adheres to the strict data protection policy to ensure the security details of supporters and customers of the club.

 Supporters when purchasing tickets, hospitality, functions or merchandise are made aware that any details they voluntarily offer to the club may be used by the club for future marketing.